viktorkpkn/KP_LiquidGlass/README.md

 ## Overview
 This is an After Effects effect that renders any layer's alpha as Glass (in the Apple style).
-This is not limited for only Shape Layers, Text Layers or any layer with alpha will work too.
+This is not limited to only a Shape Layers.
+Text Layers or any layer with alpha will work too.
 GPU accelerated, Metal on macOS, CUDA on PC.
 *The CPU render is currently a passthrough (will not be rendered at all) on both platforms.
 AMD's GPUs support currently WIP.*